Christopher-DSA/SQL-Project/cleaning_data.md

 Was this column implemented for future proofing?

+## 5. Changing Unix Time stamps to human readable times.
+In the 'visit_start_time' from the analytics table the times are saved as unix time stamps.
+We will convert these to human readable timestamps.

 # Queries:
 Below, provide the SQL queries you used to clean your data.